QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 > Step 5d.
 Set the parameters for filtering based on the _acoustic activity in their side bands_.

-At the end of this process, you are likely to have a mixture of true-positives, false-postives and false-negatives.
-The goal is to set the parameter values so that the combined FP+FN total is minimised.
+At the end of this process, you are likely to have a mixture of true-positives, false-positives and false-negatives.
+The goal is to set the parameter values so that the combined FP+FN total is minimized.
 You should adjust parameter values so that the final FN/FP ratio reflects the relative costs of FN and FP errors.
 For example, lowering a decibel threshold may pick up more TPs but almost certainly at the cost of more FPs.

 > **NOTE:** A working DIY Call Recognizer can be built with just one example or training call.
 A machine learning algorithm typically requires 100 true and false examples.
 The price that you (the ecologist) pays for this simplicity is the need to exercise some of the "intelligence" that would otherwise be exercised by the machine learning algorithm.
 That is, you must select calls and set parameter values that reflect the variability of the target calls and the relative costs of FN and FP errors.